cronuspaas/cronusdocs/docs/getting_started/getting_started.rst

    expected outcome:

-   * CronusAgent is running at https://localhost:12020/agent
+   * CronusAgent is running at https://host:12020/agent
-   * CronusMaster is running at http://localhost:9000
+   * CronusMaster is running at http://host:9000

+**Deploy First App**

+  In CronusMaster, navigate to Commands -> Oneclick Launch, run deploy_pyserver_local, wait for it complete, check application running at http://host:8999

 **Install Agent Only**